My husband and I visited the gorgeous city of Paris in February and had a wonderful time in the City of Love.

 This little island is the only other natural island in the Seine.
 It is adjacent to Île de la Cité, and is surrounded by gorgeous bridges.

-Bonus: it has a great view of the Notre Dame.
+Bonus: it has a great view of Notre Dame.

 Quai de la Tournelle

-If time and your itinerary permits, visit at sunset for a perfect spot to watch the sun go down.
+If time and your itinerary permit, visit at sunset for a perfect spot to watch the sun go down.

 Rue Crémieux